Or in everyday life (looking at you, pickle jars)?

 If that sounds like you, you’re in the right place.

-I’m the lead trainer of the 1-on-1 NF Coaching Program, where we help busy, normal people like yourself incorporate training like the stuff above into your everyday life to help you reach your fitness goals.
+I’m the lead trainer of the 1-on-1 NF Coaching Program, where we help busy, normal people like yourself build muscle, lose weight, and level up their lives!.

 You can learn more about our coaching program by clicking on the image below and scheduling a call with us to see if we’re a good fit!

-You have a pair of incredible useful tools at arms length, might as well make the most of them!
+You have a pair of incredibly useful tools at arm’s length, might as well make the most of them!

 We hope you now have a handle on things (have to bring it back full circle).
 Go out and get a grip!